kapiteinkrul/Houtman/README.md

 Van Diemenkade 21 - 1013 CR Amsterdam - houtmanbnb@gmail.com
 ![Houtman27](https://user-images.githubusercontent.com/87133912/125058988-1fa70100-e0ab-11eb-8193-d855c37f3c07.jpg)

-# Welcome aboard B&B Houtman, your bright and spacious floating escape in Amsterdam
+# Ahoy!
+Welcome aboard B&B Houtman, your bright and spacious floating escape in Amsterdam

-Houseboat HOUTMAN is perfectly located, in the Old Wood Harbour (Oude Houthaven): close enough to easily walk (or bike) into town, yet in a pleasant calm and residential neighbourhood.
+For over 10 years we have been living on houseboat HOUTMAN.
+We feel very lucky to live here.
+HOUTMAN is perfectly located in the Old Wood Harbour (Oude Houthaven): close enough to easily walk (or bike) into town, yet in a pleasant calm and residential neighbourhood.
 You are surrounded by big skies, old warehouses and spectacular modern architecture like the new landmark ‘Pontsteiger’.
 There’s several bars and restaurants close by, as well as supermarkets within a 10 minute walk.
 The famous area Jordaan and shopping streets Haarlemmerstraat/dijk are also within a 10 minute walk past the beautifully quaint and quiet Westelijke Eilanden area.
 It’s just a short (free) ferry hop across the river ‘het IJ’ to the  artsy NDSM area with several bars, summer festivals, a city beach, street art, and a huge monthly flea market (IJ-Hallen).